louadi/RNA-Seq-DIGGER/README.md

 # RNA-Seqanalysis using DIGGER

-Applying DIGGER mode: network-level analysis to the RNA-seq data from The Cancer Genome Atlas pan-cancer dataset.
+AApplying DIGGER mode: network-level analysis to the RNA-seq data from The Cancer Genome Atlas pan-cancer dataset.

-Using the structure annotation of isoforms and their expression level, DIGGER construct a condition specific PPI.
+Using the structure annotation of isoforms and their expression level, DIGGER constructs a condition-specific PPI.

 ## For more Details check out DIGGER